Quick Summary

 THE INTERNSHIP PROJECT REPORT

-The write-up should focus on the specific objectives of this project, how they were achieved and any significant findings.
-Comprehensive titles may not be enough to draw readers’ attention towards the paper; instead, give an intense but precise title for maximum impact!
+The write-up should focus on the specific objectives of this project, how they were achieved, and any significant findings.
+Comprehensive titles may not be enough to draw readers’ attention toward the paper; instead, give an intense but precise title for maximum impact!

 The report should be concise, containing not more than 30 pages.
 Front matter and appendixes are optional but valuable for readers who may need them.